The Assist

 Herb Lamb Vineyard Cabernet Sauvignon 1994

 1994 vintage.
 Nice fill with a slightly shrunken and fully saturated cork.
 Durand helped plenty in the opening assist.
 Not decanted and tasted after 1.25 hours open.
 Hadn’t tasted since the early 2000’s.
 Definitely dropped all the baby fat.
 Toffee, coffee and chocolate covered cherries in the nose.
 Light medium body (thought it would be a touch bigger).
 Still plenty of focus but slightly less grip than desired.
 Can it match biggie shizz like Montelena, Dunn, Diamond Creek, BV GDL Reserve, Mondavi Reserve, Araujo, Peter Michael Les Pavots, Mayacamas, etc?
 No. Is it really really nice?
 Absolutely.
 Can hold another 5-6 years at this juncture before boarding the downhill bell curve train.
-11.8.24. — a year ago
+11.8.24. — 2 years ago

 Jan, Daniel and 13 others liked this